“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who

 God’s glory is His perfect character, plus the plan that comes from it.
-A perfect God cannot come up with an imperfect plan.
+A perfect God cannot design an imperfect program.
 The strategy would indeed be flawed if it depended on man and what man does.
 There is no place in God’s plan for the energy of the flesh.

 Grace depends on who God is and what God has done, never on who we are and what we do.
-That is why we must function under God’s power and provision.
+That is why we must function under His power and provision.
 God’s glory takes His perfect plan and relates it to us.
-God will reveal His ultimate glory in eternity.
-That is where He makes the plan experientially perfect in us.
+He will reveal His ultimate glory in eternity; that is where God makes the plan experientially perfect in us.
 He made it judicially perfect when He sacrificed Christ on the cross.

 God calls us to His Excellency.
 He is building an excellent character in us.
 He called us with a definite purpose in mind.
-God is in the business of reproducing His Son in me (2 Ti 1:9).
+God is in the business of reproducing His Son in us (2 Ti 1:9).
 I do not think any of us have been mistaken for the Lord Jesus lately.
 One of these days, we will be like Him.
 In the meantime, we are supposed to become more and more like Him.